KCLinguistics/kclinguistics.github.io/_pages/about.md

 I am a first year postgraduate student at the University of Ghent, Faculty of Psychology and Educational Sciences.
 I did my first semester at the Groningen University (2022-2023) for Neurolinguistics as a student in the EMJD Program in Clinical Linguistics.

 I am most interested in communication dynamics in adverse situations as well as in different relaxed-ecological settings.
-Other than this, the Neurobiology of Language is a major area of my main research.
+Other than this, I look for Neurobiology of Language in the unproductive nights for the areas in Historical Linguistics, Language Anthropology, and Primate Communications - readings I do not get do for obvious reasons of day-to-day 'clinical' interference!

 To this end, I have employed three different approaches.